Past Perfect Continuous Tense

 I had been teaching there for four years when the college closed.

 There is no real difference between the two.
-However, we should use the past perfect continuous tense, also known as the past perfect progressive tense for some activities that we are going to discuss as the usages of the past perfect continuous tense.
+However, we should use the past perfect continuous tense, also known as the past perfect progressive tense, for some activities that we will discuss as the usages of the past perfect continuous tense.

 USAGES

-The past perfect continuous tense is used for the action in the past that continued up to a certain time and continue after it.
+The past perfect continuous tense is used for the action in the past that continued up to a certain time and continued after it.

 Example: